locationtech/udig-platform/docs/devel/en/testing_plugins.rst

 .. warning::
    It must be unique among all other test plugins.

-Adding the Plugin to the net.refractions.udig.test Feature
+Adding the Plugin to the org.locationtech.udig.test Feature
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The easiest way to add a plugin to a particular feature is using the eclipse feature editor.

 #.
-Navigate to the net.refractions.udig.test feature while in the Java Perspective
+Navigate to the org.locationtech.udig.test feature while in the Java Perspective

    .. image:: /images/testing_plugins/nav.png